openaq/openaq-info/FAQ.md

 <a name="whatorg"/>

-**4. What type of organization is OpenAQ?**
+**4. What type of organization is OpenAQ and where is it located?**

 OpenAQ is a Washington, DC-based non-profit.
+We forme as a for-profit entity in 2015, and we transitioned to a non-profit entity on January 1, 2018.
 We're working on our 501c3 status.

+The official address of OpenAQ is: 1226 9th St NW #200, Washington, DC 20001

 <a name="howfund"/>